What Happens When You Cancel a Life Insurance Policy?

 Term Life Insurance

-Term life insurance covers you for a specific period, like 10, 20, or 30 years.
+Term life insurance provides coverage for a specific period, typically 10, 20, or 30 years.
 If you die during that time, your beneficiaries get a death benefit.
 If you outlive the term, the policy expires, and you get nothing back—unless you have a “return of premium” rider, which refunds your premiums if you outlive the term.
-Term policies don’t build cash value, so canceling them is usually straightforward but doesn’t return money.
+Term policies don’t build cash value, so canceling them is usually straightforward, but it doesn’t return any money.

 Permanent Life Insurance

 Permanent life insurance, like whole life or universal life, lasts your entire life as long as you pay premiums.
-These policies build cash value over time, which you can borrow against or withdraw.
-Canceling a permanent policy involves “surrendering” it, which can give you some cash back, but fees and taxes may apply.
+These policies build cash value over time, which you can borrow against or withdraw as needed.
+Canceling a permanent policy involves “surrendering” it, which can result in a refund; however, fees and taxes may still apply.

 Knowing your policy type is key to understanding what happens when you cancel.